williamxsp/codeigniter-queue-worker/README.md

 CONFIGURATION
 -------------

-You need to design your own queue handlers into worker controller by inheriting it, there are common interfaces as following:
+First, create a controller that extends the working controller, and then use your own queue driver to design your own handler to implement the worker controller.
+There are common interfaces as following:

 ```php
 use yidas\queue\worker\Controller as WorkerController;